 She sat up, reached for his head and ran her fingers through his hair.
 A while later, Uluthando came and sat beside her, leaning his head against her shoulders.
 His eyes were bloodshot and streams of phlegm dripped from his nose.
 Hours later, she would learn from him how Chinua and Tendai died.
 He would tell her that a crowd of young South Africans stormed into Tendai’s and Chinua’s shops and chased them away, throwing all dirty words at them, and hacked them with their machetes when they caught up with them before they looted their shops.
 He would also tell her that he peed on himself as he watched everything that befell Tendai and Chinua from a distance.
 But right now, both mother and son didn’t exchange words.
 Their loss was too much for them.
 It was weighty, intense, and stifling like the oppressive claws of apartheid.
 So they just sat glued to each other, and kept on crying.

 Alieu Bundu is a writer from Sierra Leone.
 He holds a Bachelor of Arts degree in French from Fourah Bay College, University of Sierra Leone.
 His stories have been published widely in Sierra Leone and abroad.
 Two of his short stories, ‘The Wretched Being’ and ‘The Riot’ were published in the anthology, The African World in Dialogue: An Appeal to Action.
-He was the runner-up for April 2014 Africa Book Club Short Reads Competition, and I was also nominated for the 2016 Writivism Short Story Competition for my short story, Bintiya, which is now titled Miremba.
+He was the runner-up for April 2014 Africa Book Club Short Reads Competition, and he was also nominated for the 2016 Writivism Short Story Competition for his short story, Bintiya, which is now titled Miremba.

 *Image by Ayanfe Olarinde on Unsplash